-- A. Under the direction and supervision of the Director of Finance, the Division of the Comptroller's functions and responsibilities shall include: - (1) Keeping adequate records and reporting to the County Manager receipts and disbursements made by the Treasurer when necessary.
-[Amended 9-23-1999 by Ord.
-No. 507] - (2) Maintaining general books of accounts in accordance with rules and regulations of the Local Finance Board in the Department of Community Affairs. - (3) Maintaining a central payroll for the County. - (4) Performing budget management functions, including: - (a) Compiling departmental estimates and other data necessary and useful to the Director of Finance regarding the preparation of budgets.

-- (b) Assisting in the preparation and review of departmental budgets. - (c) Monitoring departmental budgets during the fiscal year and reporting to the Director of Finance any improvements or economies which may be made within any department. - (d) Reporting to the Director of Finance any over-expenditures or budget variations of any departmental budget or any other matters of a financial nature which may come to the Division Comptroller's attention as a result of ongoing budget review. - (e) Performing such duties as may be required by the Director of Finance. - (5) Managing the functions of Internal Control for the Department of Human Services, including: - (a) Assuring that the financial management of all Human Services Department grants is in conformance with federal and state requirements. - (b) Preparing all federal and state financial reports which are required for Human Services Department grants. - (c) Monitoring expenditures of sub-grantees and providing for all required audits. - (d) Preparing of all cash transmittals and requests and assuring that there are sufficient funds on hand at all times.

-B. Division head.
+- A. Under the direction and supervision of the Director of Finance, the Division of the Comptroller's functions and responsibilities shall include: - (1) Keeping adequate records and reporting to the Director of Finance receipts and disbursements made by the Treasurer when necessary. - (2) Maintaining general books of accounts in accordance with rules and regulations of the Local Finance Board in the Department of Community Affairs. - (3) Maintaining a central payroll for the County. - (4) Performing budget management functions, including: - (a) Compiling departmental estimates and other data necessary and useful to the Director of Finance regarding the preparation of budgets. - (b) Assisting in the preparation and review of departmental budgets. - (c) Monitoring departmental budgets during the fiscal year and reporting to the Director of Finance any improvements or economies which may be made within any department. - (d) Reporting to the Director of Finance any over-expenditures or budget variations of any departmental budget or any other matters of a financial nature which may come to the Division Comptroller's attention as a result of ongoing budget review. - (e) Performing such duties as may be required by the Director of Finance. - (5) Maintaining such books of account and ledgers as may be necessary in order to adequately identify and control the following functions and responsibilities at Cornerstone Behavioral Health Hospital: patient accounts; admitting records; reimbursement entitlement; rate setting and appeals. - B. Division head.
 The Director of the Division of the Comptroller shall be the head of the Division and shall be responsible to the Director of Finance for its operation.